Comic Book Fantasy Casting

 actually have model credits, mostly comprised of the artist's friends and fellow comic creators.
 And Richard Nixon as Norman Osborn.

-- Brian Michael Bendis's unused script for Ultimate X-Men actually calls for this, describing Archangel as "Kurt Cobain-esque", Rogue as a teen Gwen Stefani, Storm as either Erykah Badu or Lauryn Hill, and Gambit as a devilish Leonardo look-a-like, probably referring to DiCaprio (although this troper prefers to believe he meant the Teenage Mututant Ninja Turtles).
+- Brian Michael Bendis's unused script for Ultimate X-Men actually calls for this, describing Archangel as "Kurt Cobain-esque", Rogue as a teen Gwen Stefani, Storm as either Erykah Badu or Lauryn Hill, and Gambit as a devilish Leonardo look-a-like, probably referring to DiCaprio (although this troper prefers to believe he meant the Teenage Mutant Ninja Turtles).
 Beast's dad would supposedly look like Martin Sheen.

 - Black Panther supporting character Everett Ross is admittedly drawn as Michael J. Fox.